Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Directions

-If you are reaching by car, enter “Ein Gedi Nature Reserve” into Waze or Google Maps, which will take you to the main parking.
-Furthermore, you will find a free parking lot near the entrance.
+If you are arriving by car, enter “Ein Gedi Nature Reserve” into Waze or Google Maps, which will take you to the main parking lot.
+Furthermore, there is a free parking lot near the entrance.
+You can also use the links above the interactive map.

 And if you are using public transport, you can take bus #444 from Jerusalem to Eilat and exit at Nahal David Field School.
 Here is the updated link to Moovit.
 Enter your starting point, and you will get the updated directions.